 I have since gotten back on my feet.I worked my way into a private practice, where I am now a principal and am working on developing a medical home and honing our quality performance.
 During my Master’s, I particularly honed interests in Outcomes and Management with a view to quality management.
 I feel reasonably well-integrated in the community; I get along with most people, but am already aware of some people who stand in opposition to my ideas, attitudes and practices.
 That’s OK, nobody in the world only makes friends without being a little obtuse.

 Over time, I have regained confidence in my insights and my ability to communicate them.
-I no longer intend to write just about health care, management and policy items.
+I no longer intend to write just about health care, management and policy items, or be in search of ideas for persuasive essays.
 This is not a blog with its own brand identity.
 Writing for a local magazine, I requested republication rights.
 Everything I publish should eventually come under the umbrella of dinoramzi.com.

 My wife and I have started two companies, one was a consulting company that took in some revenue between jobs, and is now a small holding company with investments in several healthcare (and non-healthcare) fields.
 SanZoe Health is in pursuit of ideas that can improve the delivery of primary care, because it is the best way to improve the health of populations (at least as far as health services are concerned).
 SavingHealth.com is a web site that will deliver evidence-based medicine (EBM) insights from the perspective of a practicing physician.
 There was a time I would perform reviews for the teaching program when I was involved in teaching at Emory.
 I have published an evidence-based review in a large circulation continuing education journal.
 Now that I am in practice, I find I still use the skills.
 These skills may be scarce, but they are definitely not unique but nobody is actively blogging them.
 So we’ll get this one up when we get the time… between patients, you know.